-- 1. The findings of fact based on evidence gathered. - 2.
-The conclusion(s) of law. - 3.
-Disposition of the complaint. - 4.
-Rationale for such disposition. - 5.
-Corrective actions, if any are warranted. - 6.
-Notice of the complainant's right to appeal the Charter School's decision within fifteen (15) days to the CDE and procedures to be followed for initiating such an appeal.

-- 7. For unlawful discrimination, harassment, including but not limited to, sexual harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until sixty (60) days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - 8.
-For unlawful discrimination, harassment, including but not limited to, sexual harassment, intimidation, or bullying complaints arising under federal law such complaint may be made at any time to the U.S. Department of Education, Office for Civil Rights.
+- b.
+For all other complaints within the scope of the Uniform Complaint Procedures, the remedy shall go to the affected pupil; - With respect to a pupil fees complaint, corrective actions shall include a remedy where in good faith, by engaging in reasonable efforts, an attempt to identify and fully reimburse all pupils, parents, and guardians who paid a pupil fee within one (1) year prior to filing of the complaint; - 4.
+Notice of the complainant's right to appeal the Charter School's Investigation Report for a UCP complaint to the CDE. - 5.
+The procedures to be followed for initiating an appeal to the CDE. - 6.
+For unlawful discrimination, harassment, including but not limited to, sexual harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until sixty (60) days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - 7.
+For unlawful discrimination, harassment, including but not limited to, sexual harassment, intimidation or bullying complaints arising under federal law such complaint may be made at any time to the U.S. Department of Education, Office for Civil Rights.

-If an employee is disciplined as a result of the complaint, the decision shall simply state that effective action was taken and that the employee was informed of the Charter School's expectations.
+If an employee is disciplined as a result of the complaint, the Investigation Report shall simply state that effective action was taken and that the employee was informed of the Charter School's expectations.
 The report shall not give any further information as to the nature of the disciplinary action.